dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

 {{< /tabs >}}

-What's interesting to me is that such an approach shifts writing configuration file to be a familiar API problem: developers in charge of the platform get to choose what they want to present to their users, can encode best practices and hide details of their their Kubernetes cluster in a library.
+What's interesting to me is that such an approach shifts writing configuration files to be a familiar API problem: developers in charge of the platform get to choose what they want to present to their users, can encode best practices and hide details of their Kubernetes cluster in a library.

 For the curious minds, the `jk` script used to generate these Kubernetes objects can be found in the [jk repository][jk-micro-service].